 New research from CCG’s groundbreaking retail customer loyalty study found that more than a third of customers are likely to select one retailer over another if they receive incentives to shop with that retailer.
-In addition, research shows that the traditional “low price, great service” formula is no longer the primary force it once was at driving loyalty.
+In addition, research shows that the traditional “low price, great service” formula is no longer the primary force it once was at driving customer loyalty.

 Although there are elements of several of the most successful loyalty programs that stand out, there isn’t a single customer loyalty program that hits it on all cylinders.
 And there’s no single loyalty program that outlines exactly how it should be done for every retailer.
-So we’ve highlighted features of several best-in-class loyalty programs below that offer distinct opportunities for you to consider.
+So we’ve highlighted features of several best-in-class loyalty programs below that offer distinct opportunities for you to consider in 2019.

 Create a Compelling Customer Rewards Structure

 Numerous studies show that consumers are more likely to stick with a brand that offers a loyalty program, and 66 percent of customers say the ability to earn rewards changes their spending behavior.
-One of the most effective ways to get customers to stick with a brand — and entice them to keep coming back —is to create a compelling rewards structure.
+One of the most effective ways to get customers to stick with a brand — and entice them to keep coming back — is to create a compelling rewards structure.

-ULTA’s Ultamate Rewards program, which boasts 24.5 million active members, gets this right.
+ULTA’s Ultamate Rewards® program, which boasts 24.5 million active members, gets this right.
 Members earn one point for every dollar spent on products and services, and can redeem points on more than 20,000 products.
 More points earned equals more dollars off a future purchase.
 In addition to perks like free birthday gifts and the ability to earn up to 5x points on specific purchases, members can reach platinum level when they spend $450 in a calendar year — or diamond level after spending $1,200 — to unlock even more perks.
 As an added incentive, members can earn two points per dollar spent at Ulta when they pay using an Ultamate Rewards credit card.

 Focus on Customer Engagement — While Building Brand Affinity

 Offer Unique Ways for Customers to Earn and Burn Their Loyalty Rewards

-Providing members with distinct ways to amass and use loyalty rewards points can not only help your program stand out from a crowded playing field, but can also drive growth and retention.
+Providing members with distinct ways to amass and use loyalty rewards points can not only help your retail loyalty program stand out from a crowded playing field, but also drive growth and retention.
 Below, we highlight some unique (and successful) tactics that retailers are using to increase engagement in their rewards programs.

-Create a Customer Loyalty Program That Offers Variety
+Create a Successful Loyalty Program by Offering Variety

 Create a Personalized Experience

-Make Your Loyalty Program So Easy, Customers Don’t Know They’re Using it
+Make Your Retail Loyalty Program So Easy, Customers Don’t Know They’re Using it

 Create Tiers to Reward Higher Spending Customers